Germans, EU/EEA applicants and candidates with equivalent admission status

 Degree programmes with mandatory aptitude tests

-Those who apply for admission to bachelor's programmes in sport (not including human movement in sports and exercise) and bachelor's programmes in music (not including musicology) are also required to pass an aptitude test.
+Those who apply for admission to bachelor's programmes in Sport and Physical Education (not including human movement in sports and exercise) and bachelor's programmes in Music (not including musicology) are also required to pass an aptitude test.
 Please note that some aptitude tests are administered long before the start of the application phase.

-More information on the aptitude test for music-related bachelor's programmes with conferral of a Bachelor of Music
+- More information on the aptitude test for music-related bachelor's programmes with conferral of a Bachelor of Music: University of Music

 Study places in restricted-admission degree programmes can only be awarded to candidates applying for higher-semester enrolment if capacity allows.
 Not every study place is immediately re-allocated when a student drops out.
 Higher-semester study places can only be allocated when the number of students enrolled in that respective semester, as well as the total number of higher-semester students in the degree programme, falls below the prescribed capacity limit.